Behind the Curtain: Arthur Milner on “Tommy and Père”

 This event combines an installation, the play, and a post-show conversation.
 What do you hope audiences take away from this multi-part experience?

-Johanna: The gift of Arthur’s writing is that it prompts a lot of communal reflection, so for me the play is most potent when we have this installation that contextualizes that moment in 1962 for younger folks in their 20’s or 30’s that don’t have a living memory of the journey to Medicare.
-It gives them some context to ground it in, and then I hope the audience experiences a great play, a great discussion, and a great performance.
+Johanna: The installation is created by Bundon Pfeifer Henderson.
+We are three artists who have been making and touring work together for the past 10 years.
+We hope it provides context for younger folks in their 20s or 30s who don’t have a living memory of the journey to Medicare.
+Then, the audience experiences a great play with great performances and a great discussion.
 The post-show discussion feels really important after everyone experiences the debate.
-It feels important to give space for people to bring their own knowledge and experiences forward, but also to collectively trouble and reckon and chat with one another and practice talking to one another.
-I think that’s been a big learning in this process, we can rarely have spaces to respectfully converse and share differences.
+It gives space for people to bring their own knowledge and experiences forward, but also to collectively trouble and chat with one another and practice talking to one another.
+I think that’s been a big learning in this process.
+We rarely have space to respectfully converse and share differences.

-Johanna: We are having talkbacks after every show with special guests.
-Through the curation of that we have Dr Ankit Kapur, who is one of the founders of The Nest Health Centre, and Greg Marchildon, author of “Tommy Douglas and the Quest for Medicare in Canada”, and a series of partner organizations like the Museum Association of Saskatchewan, the REM, Heritage Regina, and Notre Dame.
+Johanna: For Tommy and Père, we’re having talkbacks after every show with special guests.
+We’ll have Dr Ankit Kapur, one of the founders of The Nest Health Centre; and Greg Marchildon, author of “Tommy Douglas and the Quest for Medicare in Canada”; and a series of partner organizations like the Museum Association of Saskatchewan, the REM, Heritage Regina, and Notre Dame College.
 It is a great conversation starter and a great way to connect with people you don’t usually get to connect with.
-It’s such a gift to present a piece of art that instigated that.
+It’s such a gift to present a piece of art that instigates that.
 The other thing that makes this so important is that in Saskatchewan, we don’t always understand ourselves to be central to the country's history, or to have great stories, but this is a fantastic story.

 If you could have one conversation with either Tommy Douglas or Père Murray, what would you ask them?

-I would say to Pere, look around at what’s going on, take a few days, read a few speeches by Trump, and read a few speeches by the opposition.
-Listen to Ppilievre and Mark Carney, and who would you vote for?
+Arthur: I would say to Père, look around at what’s going on, take a few days, read a few speeches by Donald Trump, read a few speeches by the opposition.
+Listen to Pierre Poilievre and Mark Carney.
+Who would you vote for?
 That’s what I would ask.
 I don’t know what his answer would be.
-He was a big admirer of Lester Pearson.
-One of the things that Pearson did was bring Medicare to the whole country.
-He was also an admirer of Diefenbaker, and these were very political animals that Trump or Pollieve, so what would he do now?
-I have a sense of where Tommy Douglas would be now, but it’s hard to imagine Pere.
+And I’d ask, what do you think of public health care now?

 Arthur Milner’s Plays.